Promotion and Tenure

 (1) Dossier Preparation

-The candidate shall, in cooperation with the department chairperson, prepare the formal promotion and tenure dossier.
-Included in the dossier should be a statement signed by the candidate that the contents of the dossier have been reviewed.
-Once three (3) copies of the dossier and appendices have been submitted for consideration in the academic unit, no further information should be added to the dossier other than that required by department and collegiate procedures with regard to recommendations by review committees, department chairperson, and dean.
+The candidate shall, in cooperation with the Department Chairperson, prepare the formal promotion and tenure dossier using the format in OP 32.01 Attachment B. Included in the dossier should be a statement signed by the candidate that the contents of the dossier have been reviewed and a statement, which is included in the dossier format in Attachment B, selecting which tenure policy the faculty members wants to use (only for faculty members employed prior to 2012).
+Once electronic copy of the dossier and appendices have been submitted for consideration in the academic unit, no further information should be added to the dossier other than that required by department and collegiate procedures with regard to recommendations by review committees, department chairperson, and dean.
 As an exception, if the results of pending grant or paper submissions are received prior to sending the dossiers to the provost’s office, the acceptance can be noted in the dossier.
-Upon receipt of the dossiers, the chairperson will complete the section at the end of Basic Information regarding teaching load.
-In addition, the chairperson will evaluate the level of each journal article published during the time in consideration based on university criteria.
-Rankings should be typed on each copy of the vita in the left margin by each article evaluated.
+Upon receipt of the dossier, the Chairperson will complete the section at the end of Basic Information regarding teaching load.
+In addition, the Chairperson will evaluate the level of each journal article published during the time in consideration based on university criteria.
+Rankings should be entered on the vita in the left margin by each article evaluated.
+The chairperson will also insert into the appropriate section solicited letters from outside reviewers along with a listing of the reviewers and their qualifications to be reviewers (usually a brief biography).

 (2) Review by the Department